txm676/DARs/README.md

 ## Restrictions and embargos
 1)	In the Wakatobi dataset (O’Connell et al. 2020), we have removed one species from the published dataset to avoid publishing the islands on which it is found: Cacatua sulphurea – a critically endangered cockatoo that is at risk from the caged bird trade.
 Please contact Tom Martin (a paper co-author; tom_martin_2010@yahoo.co.uk) if this information is required.

 2)	The Zhoushan dataset (Zhao et al.) has only recently been developed through an extensive field work campaign.
-As such, this dataset has been embargoed fto allow for it to be used in a different publication.
-The dataset has been archived at Zendo with an embargo period of 12 months: 10.5281/zenodo.7596594 (https://zenodo.org/record/7596594)
+As such, this dataset has been embargoed to allow for it to be used in a different publication.
+The dataset has been archived at Zenodo with an embargo period of 12 months: 10.5281/zenodo.7596594 (https://zenodo.org/record/7596594)

 ## R code files
 Within the R Code directory, there are four .R files: